-Evan Jones, Associate Professor of Music Theory and Coordinator of Music Theory and Composition, holds the Ph.D. in music theory and the D.M.A. in cello performance from the Eastman School of Music.
-Dr. Jones supervises sophomore aural skills and teaches modal counterpoint, form and analysis, music since 1945, post-tonal aural skills, and readings in music theory.
-He received The Florida State University Undergraduate Teaching Award in 2007, having previously won teaching prizes from both the Eastman School and the University of Rochester.
+Evan A. Jones, Professor of Music Theory and Coordinator of Music Theory and Composition, holds the Ph.D. in music theory and the D.M.A. in cello performance from the Eastman School of Music.
+Dr. Jones supervises freshman aural skills and teaches modal counterpoint, form and analysis, music since 1945, post-tonal aural skills, and atonal theory.
+He received the Florida State University Undergraduate Teaching Award in 2007, having previously won teaching prizes from both the Eastman School and the University of Rochester.
 He is a past winner of the Sproull Fellowship from the University of Rochester and a Doctoral Fellowship from the Social Sciences and Humanities Research Council of Canada; he was also a co-recipient of the inaugural Alfred Mann Dissertation Prize from the Eastman School.